Pavel-research/raml-dialects-tools/README.md

  ## Notes:

- * If you need to parse from yaml you should have `org.raml.dialects.yaml` on your class path
+ * If you need to parse from yaml you should have `org.raml.dialects.yaml` module on your class path
  * `org.raml.vocabularies` is not refactored to new core yet so vocabularies are limited to yaml format.